denten-courses/computing-context/experiments/2-weasel/2-weasel-words.md

 ---

-Just looking at the list of most commonly used words catches overused verbal ticks along with the *topic* of the essay.
+Challenge: Just looking at the list of most commonly used words catches overused verbal ticks along with the *topic* of the essay.
 How do we separate the two?
 The challenge of this assignment is to derive a list of weasel words *common* to our class and then to use those results to improve on the code we wrote for